 Step 3: Schedule an Appointment

-• Contact the embassy or consulate of your main destination country to book an appointment.
+- Go to the embassy or a consulate of the country of your principal destination to get an appointment.

-• Some embassies allow you to apply through visa application centers (VACs), such as VFS Global or BLS International.
+- Other embassies permit you to apply in visa application centers (VACs) e.g., VFS Global or BLS International.

 Step 4: Submit Your Application